HaxeFoundation/HaxeManual/md/manual/types-interfaces.md

 The compiler checks if the `implements` assumption holds.
 That is, it makes sure the class actually does implement all the fields required by the interface.
 A field is considered implemented if the class or any of its parent classes provide an implementation.

-Interface fields are not limited to methods, they can be variables and properties as well:
+Interface fields are not limited to methods.
+They can be variables and properties as well:

 ```haxe
 interface Placeable {